cjmay/tcpl/README.md

 First you'll want to load this project in your favorite Java IDE, perhaps Eclipse.
 Once that's done, open `src/SocialNetwork.java` .
 At the top of the `SocialNetwork` class you'll see a `main` method that creates a new `SocialNetwork` object, calls its `load` method on a certain file, and then calls its `visualize` method.
 This `main` method will be invoked when you compile and run the program.

 If you try to run the program now you will see an empty window.
 This is because the `load` method still needs to be filled in!
 Your task is to read the graph in from the file and store it in the `SocialNetwork` object so that it can be visualized.

+You may find that the provided graph file cannot easily be visualized as-is.
+The real challenge is to modify your new `load` method in order to find the key patterns in this large, noisy data!
+If you succeed, try evaluating your code on different datasets.

-A small hint is provided in a comment inside the `load` function.
+Small hints are provided in a comment inside the `load` function.

 Graph File Description
 ----------------------